 - For a clear scan, only use the front side of the paper, do not write on the back.

-Notetakers who have concerns about some aspect of the notetaking process and/or the student they are taking notes for should contact DSS at 302-831-4643 or email@example.com.
-DSS staff members will ascertain the appropriate course of action based on information gathering and discussions with the student with a disability, the instructor of the course, and the note-taker.
+Notetakers who have concerns about some aspect of the notetaking process and/or the student they are taking notes for should contact DSS at 302-831-4643 or firstname.lastname@example.org.
+DSS staff members will determine the appropriate course of action based on information gathering and discussions with the student with a disability, the instructor of the course, and the note-taker.